Clyde Butcher: Commercial success

-Move to Florida
+Move to Florida and Personal Life

 Butcher's love for boating and the television program Flipper inspired him to explore Florida.
 Butcher sold his business in California, moved to Florida, and returned to selling art in street festivals.

+In 1984, the Butchers attended an art festival in Winter Park and visited Tom Gaskin’s Cypress Knee Museum on U.S. Highway 27.

-In 1986, the Butchers' son was killed when a drunk driver hit the car in which he was a passenger.
+In 1986, the Butchers' son was killed by a drunk driver.
 Butcher retreated to the wilderness for solace and restoration.
 He put aside color photography and became a black-and-white landscape photographer using large-format cameras.

-In 1993, Butcher purchased 14 acres in Big Cypress National Preserve in Southern Florida which is surrounded by over a million acres of wilderness.
+In 1993, Butcher purchased "Orchid Isle, a former orchid farm" consisting of 14 acres in Big Cypress National Preserve in Southern Florida which is surrounded by over a million acres of wilderness.
 This is where he built his gallery and home.
 He then realized that he needed to help the public to understand the beauty of the swamp and began leading guided tours through the swamp behind his gallery in Big Cypress National Preserve.
-Big Cypress Gallery is open seven days a week from 10:00 - 5:00.
+Big Cypress Gallery is open seven days a week from 10:00 am to 5:00 pm.

-In 1997, Butcher began creating very large images up to 5x9' and needed a larger darkroom.
-He purchased a building in an industrial park in Venice Florida where he also has a gallery.
-The darkroom is 2000 sq feet.
+In 1997, Butcher began creating very large images up to 5' x 9' and needed a larger darkroom.
+To accommodate his expanding practice, he purchased a building located in an industrial park in Venice, Florida.
+The building is home to his 2,000 square foot darkroom as well as a gallery.
 The darkroom is open to the public twice a year for tours.
-The gallery is open Tuesday - Friday from 10:00-4:00.
+The gallery is open Tuesday through Friday, from 10:00 am to 4:30 pm.

-A third gallery recently opened in the St. Armand's Circle area, off the coast of Sarasota, Florida.

 Conservation work

 Butcher's deep appreciation for the Everglades inspired him to work for the restoration and preservation of the environment.
 He has received recognition for his community service as well as his photography.
 In 1992, PBS aired a documentary about him, Visions of Florida, which won a Wolfson Award.

 Butcher and his work have also inspired other artist-conservationists, such as film producer Elam Stoltzfus, who was struck by Clyde's art.
 The pair have formed a friendship over the years and have collaborated on several multimedia projects together as a result.
 Butcher hosted the documentaries "Big Cypress Swamp: The Western Everglades" and "Kissimmee Basin: The Northern Everglades," sister films that highlighted the importance of conservation and art in the state of Florida.

+Beyond photography, Butcher is an active environmentalist.
+He has been instrumental in raising awareness about the importance of preserving natural habitats, particularly the Florida Everglades.
+Through his galleries, exhibitions, and public speaking engagements, he advocates for conservation and educates the public on environmental issues.
+He has spoken out against the environmental destruction of the South Florida Detention Facility.

+Exhibitions

 Clyde Butcher's photographs have been exhibited in many museums across the country including: